aws/aws-cdk-rfcs/text/0340-firehose-l2.md

 ### Redshift

-Firehose can deliver data to a table within a Redshift cluster, using an intermediate S3 bucket and executing a Redshift `COPY` command.
+A delivery stream can deliver data to a table within a Redshift cluster, using an intermediate S3 bucket and executing a Redshift `COPY` command.
 Redshift clusters must be placed in public subnets within an VPC, must be marked as publicly accessible, and cannot provide a master user password (it must be generated by the CDK).
-A Redshift user will be created within the cluster for the exclusive use of Firehose, and a Redshift table with the provided schema will be created within the provided database.
+A Redshift user will be created within the cluster for the exclusive use of the delivery stream, and a Redshift table with the provided schema will be created within the provided database.

 ```ts
 import * as ec2 from '@aws-cdk/aws-ec2';